-Keep an eye out for this one.
+Keep an eye out for this one as a big issue in what to look for in a house.
 Pay attention to what time of day you’re viewing a home.
-Sometimes we view a home midday in the sunlight and don’t realize that certain rooms may have little to no light fixtures!
+Sometimes you view a home midday in the sunlight and don’t realize that certain rooms may have little to no light fixtures!

 It was common 30 years ago for custom homes to be built without a light fixture in the center of a room and only have plugs for lamps.
 Sometimes the plugs would be connected to a switch on the wall so you could turn the lamps on and off when you enter or leave a room.

 5) Staging Tricks (Watch out for these tricks)